danjperron/sudokuSolver/TensorFlow_yolov4_Tiny/readme.md

 This is the method to use tensorflow with yolov4 Tiny to solve a sudoku sheet with a webcam.

+** update 18 October 2020, I added Ali Assaf algorithm to solve the sudoku. it is base on Algorithm X  invented by Donald Knuth.

 1- install Tensor flow yolo4

     cd ~